VidyaMS/IndustrialAI/README.md

 <a href="https://www.researchgate.net/publication/368320424_Decision_Framework_for_Predictive_Maintenance_Method_Selection">Decision Framework for Predictive Maintenance Method Selection</a>

-   b) What are some of the challenges that can be solved with the help of Generative AI?
+   b) What are some of the most common challenges in production ?
+Can they be addressed with Generative AI ?
+   C) Can every process of the product life cycle be made sustainable ?
+From the product design, manufacturing , delivery and the end of life ?
+Can we easily acquire the necessary data for understanding the  existing level of sustainability and provide visibility ?
+How can we then improvise further to attain higher levels ?